 There are no explicit requirements for companies to have SOPs on advertising activities in place.
-However, as there are a number of requirements to be fulfilled (see answers to the questions in sections 3 and 6 below), it seems advisable (and is common in the industry) to establish such SOPs (see question 1.6).
+However, as there are a number of requirements to be fulfilled (see sections 3 and 6 below), it seems advisable (and is common in the industry) to establish such SOPs (see question 1.6).